difiore/Intro_to_R_Reader/_book/02_Workflow.md

 ## 4 2018   56     48     44
 ```

-This makes our code much more easy to understand than constantly using the ```<-``` operator.
-While marginally slower than performing repeated assignments, it's an improved way to perform multiple steps in a way that's harder to make serious mistakes doing.
+This makes our code much more easy to understand than constantly using the ```<-``` operator, plus it's an improved way to perform multiple steps in a way that's harder to make serious mistakes doing.

 Even when a function doesn't have data as its first input, you can still use a pipe by typing ```data = .``` into the function: